Pesonet1/qgis_plugin_base/README.md

 Download OSGeo4W network installer and choose Express Desktop install.
 It installs all necessary tools (GDAL, PyQt5, QtDesigner, Python etc.) for QGIS plugin development with QGIS itself.
 After this you can use OSGeo4W shell to access these tools.
 Other option is to use Python CLI opened from `C:\OSGeo4W64\bin\python-qgis.bat` script or set `C:\OSGeo4W64\apps\Python37` and `C:\OSGeo4W64\apps\Python37\Scripts` as path variables.
 Another way is to install all of the needed dependencies manually to existing python installation.

+On your desired IDE set you Python interpreter according to the preferred python installation (development chapter contains insturctions how to se it inside VsCode).

+#### Windows

+For Windows environment run `compile.bat` to compile QT resources file into .py file to be used by Python plugin code.
+Additionally, indicate path to the QGIS install from current plugin path by running `o4w_env.bat`, `qt5_env.bat` & `py3_env.bat` scripts.

+#### Linux

+For Linux environment install python-qt5 package.
+Depending on your distribution change the following script `sudo apt-get install python-qt5`.

+#### Max

+For Mac environment install PyQt package with following command `brew install pyqt`.

+#### External Python dependencies

 Python pip packages can be installed using e.g. `python-qgis.bat -m pip install` or `C:\OSGeo4W64\apps\Python37\python.exe -m pip install`.
 The last command assumes that you have installed pip for this Python intepreter.

-On your desired IDE set you Python interpreter according to the preferred python installation.

 ### Plugin installation

-1. Git clone this repository into `C:\Users\%USERPROFILE%\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins` folder or `C:\OSGeo4W64\apps\qgis\python\plugins`
+1. Git clone this repository into `C:\Users\%USERPROFILE%\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins` folder or `C:\OSGeo4W64\apps\qgis\python\plugins` (if there is a need for global place for plugins).
+2. Optionally create symbolic link from `C:\OSGeo4W64\apps\qgis\python\plugins` path to user profile path (can be useful in production setting) by running following command prompt  command `mklink /D C:\Users\%USERPROFILE%\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\<plugin-folder-name> C:\OSGeo4W64\apps\qgis\python\plugins\<plugin-folder-name>`
-2. Go to this folder and compile plugin resources with `pyrcc5 -o resources.py resources.qrc`
+3. Go to this folder and compile plugin resources with `pyrcc5 -o resources.py resources.qrc` (skip this step if compile.bat has been run already)
-3. Restart QGIS in order to load profiles again (with plugin)
+4. Restart QGIS in order to load profiles again (with plugin)
-4. Add plugin `Plugins` -> `Manage and Install Plugins...` -> `Installed` and check the copied plugin
+5. Add plugin `Plugins` -> `Manage and Install Plugins...` -> `Installed` and check the copied plugin

 ## Development

+Main tools/applications for development are your IDE (Qt Creator, VsCode etc.) and Qt Designer.
+Additionally, Qt Linguist application exist for managing plugin translations.

 ### Qt Designer